mattdutson/xview2/README.md

 ## Citing

-Use the following BibTex to cite:
+Use the following BibTeX to cite this repository:
 ```bibtex
 @misc{mattdutson_xview2_2020,
   title = {mattdutson/xview2},